-A fully-equipped, modern clock shop near Boston, Massachusetts.
+A fully-equipped, modern clock repair shop near Boston, Massachusetts.

 My shop repairs many types of antique and modern clocks, including mantel, shelf, bracket, tambour, wall, lantern, regulator, banjo, cuckoo, grandfather (tall), grandmother, Jefferson Golden Hour clocks, and even many types of battery (quartz) clocks.